amyspark/mangrove-doc-wiki/Normal-integer-semantics.md

 If the programmer wishest to convert a value to a modulo integer, they may call the .toIntMod() member function to get a modulo integer of the same width and signedness.

+## Conversion helper functions

+`String`s that should contain integers shall be convertable by calling the static member function `.fromString()` of the target integer type and these functions shall return a `Result` containing either a valid integer, or a conversion error from the stdlib errors library describing what went wrong in the conversion.

+The intended signature resulting is `function fromString(StringView value) -> Result<T, ConversionError>` where T is the target integer type